6529-Collections/6529seize-backend/README.md

 pm2 start npm --name=6529api -- run api
 ```

-**Note:** To ensure PM2 knows which processes to restart at boot, you need to save the after starting the services
+**Note:** To ensure PM2 knows which processes to restart at boot, you need to save the list after starting the services

 ```
 pm2 save